-The Graduate Diploma in TESOL provides graduates with a professional qualification for teaching English to speakers of other languages.
+The Graduate Diploma in TESOL provides graduates with a professional degree for teaching English to speakers of other languages.

-The course is suitable for teachers in other educational fields (e.g. primary and secondary education), and for graduates in any field wishing to develop a long-term career in TESOL in Australia and overseas.
+The program is suitable for teachers in other educational fields (e.g. primary and secondary education), and for graduates in any field wishing to develop a long-term career in TESOL in Australia and overseas.